Point counts, automorphisms, and gonalities of Shimura curves: Shimura curves

 A $\emph{quaternion algebra}$ over a field $F$ is a central simple algebra of dimension $4$ over $F$.
 We call a quaternion algebra $B$ over the field $\Q$ of rational numbers \emph{indefinite} if it is split at the single real place of $\Q$, i.e., if

-A quaternion algebra $B$ over $\Q$ is determined up to isomorphism by its discriminant $D$, that is the product of the rational primes at which $B$ is ramified.
+A quaternion algebra $B$ over $\Q$ is determined up to isomorphism by its discriminant~$D$, that is the product of the rational primes at which $B$ is ramified.
 The indefinite quaternion discriminants over $\Q$ are exactly those integers which are products of an even number of distinct rational primes.
-The $D=1$ case, for example, is that of the split quaternion algebra $M_2(\Q)$.
+The case $D=1$, for example, is that of the split quaternion algebra $M_2(\Q)$.

-In this work, we consider for an indefinite rational quaternion discriminant $D$ and a positive integer $N$ coprime to $D$ the Shimura curve $X_0^D(N)$.
-A foundational result of Shimura \cite[Main Theorem I]{Sh67} states that this curve has a canonical model over $\Q$.
-The $D=1$ case of $X_0^{1}(N)$ recovers the modular curve setting, parameterizing elliptic curves with level structure, while for $D>1$ these curves parametrize abelian surfaces with quaternionic multiplication and level structure.
-In the latter case, these curves lack the rational cusps the modular curves $X_0(N)$ possess and, moreover, they have no real points \cite[Theorem 0]{Sh75}: if $D>1$, then $X_0^D(N)(\mathbb{R}) = \varnothing$.
+Let $D$ be the discriminant of an indefinite quaternion algebra $B$ over $\mathbb{Q}$, let $N$ be a positive integer which is relatively prime to $D$, and let $\mathcal{O}_N$ be an Eichler order of level~$N$ in $B$ (as defined in \cite[\S 23.1.3]{Voight21}).
+Consider, over the algebraic closure $\overline{\Q}$ of $\Q$, the moduli problem of parameterizing pairs $(A,\iota)$, where: \begin{itemize} \item $A$ is an abelian surface, and \item $\iota\colon \mathcal{O}_N \hookrightarrow \textnormal{End}(A)$ is an embedding. \end{itemize} A theorem of Shimura \cite[Theorem 0]{Sh75} states that this problem is represented by a scheme which admits a canonical model over $\mathbb{Q}$, and we let $X_0^D(N)$ denote this coarse moduli scheme over $\mathbb{Q}$.
+The case $D=1$ of $X_0^{1}(N)$ recovers the modular curve setting, parameterizing elliptic curves with torsion level structure.
+When $D>1$, these curves lack the rational cusps the modular curves $X_0(N)$ possess and, moreover, they have no real points \cite[Theorem 0]{Sh75}: if $D>1$, then $X_0^D(N)(\mathbb{R}) = \varnothing$.

-By work of Drinfeld, for which we refer to \cite{BC91,Buzzard}, there exists a flat proper model of $X_0^D(N)$ over $\Z$, extending the moduli interpretation, which is smooth over $\Z\left[\tfrac{1}{DN}\right]$.
+By the work of Drinfeld, for which we refer to \cite{BC91,Buzzard}, there exists a flat proper model of $X_0^D(N)$ over $\Z$, extending the moduli interpretation, which is smooth over $\Z\left[\tfrac{1}{DN}\right]$.
 For this work, it is important to note that $X_0^D(N)$ has good reduction at primes $p \nmid DN$.

 For $N$ a positive integer, we have a natural modular covering map $X_0^D(N) \to X_0^D(1)$ with degree $\psi(N)$ given by the Dedekind Psi function: